Frequently Asked Questions

 14. Why should I give through payroll deduction when I can send a check directly to the nonprofit(s) of my choice?

 Additionally, it is easier to make larger contributions through payroll deduction than by check.
-You can give as little as $2 per pay period through payroll deduction, which most people will find easier on their budgets than writing a check for more than $100.
-You can give $260 to one of your favorite charities with just a $5 weekly deduction.
+You can give as little as $2 per pay period to each charity through payroll deduction -- so you're not breaking your bank, while nonprofits can plan for strategic impact all year long.
+Most people find foregoing the cost of a soda each paycheck is easier on their budgets than writing a single large check.
+For example, you can give $260 to one of your favorite charities with just a $5 weekly donation via payroll deduction, which goes that much farther for the charities tackling our world’s greatest problems.

-Yes, your payroll contributions are deductible for the 2018 tax year.
+Yes, your payroll contributions are deductible for the 2021 tax year.
+One-time credit card and check contributions are deductible for the 2020 tax year.